hldingzydong/hldingzydong.github.io/_posts/2020-03-02-Basic Introdcution Of Database System.md

 # [6.
 Recovery](https://15445.courses.cs.cmu.edu/fall2019/slides/20-logging.pdf)
 Recovery algorithms are techniques to ensure database consistency, transaction atomicity and durability despite failures.
-It have two parts:
+It has two parts:
-- Actions **during normal txn processing** to ensure that the DBMS can recover from a failure.
+> Actions **during normal txn processing** to ensure that the DBMS can recover from a failure.
-- Actions **after a failure to recover** the database to a state that ensures atomicity, consistency, and durability.
+> Actions **after a failure to recover** the database to a state that ensures atomicity, consistency, and durability.

-There are two important concepts: Redo and Undo:
+There are two important concepts: Redo and Undo
 > **Redo**:The process of re-instating the effects of a **committed** txn for durability.
 > **Undo**:The process of removing the effects of an **incomplete or aborted** txn.